Birder's Guide to Cape Verde: March 1997

 5 Mar 97.
 After yesterday's disappointment with the Cape Verde Heron - one of the key birds, we decided to try to locate the other heron colony at Banana de Ribeira Montanha.
 As expected we experienced some problems trying to locate this village.
 From Praia we took an aluguer to João Teves (100 CVEsc), and then another toward Pedra Badejo with the idea of jumping off half-way and walking to Banana.
 Despite assurances from the driver and passengers that they understood where we wanted to go, we were of course shown the rich banana plantations around Pedra Badejo.
 After further conferring with more locals we eventually found someone who really understood where we wanted to go, and the aluguer driver kindly took us back the few kilometres to the proper turn-off to Banana (100 CVEsc), after first dropping-in on a bush distillery with supplies of sugar cane.
 From the drop-off it was a short climb over a ridge to access the Ribeira Montanha and the village of Banana where locals were shown the field guide and asked about the heron.
 A further two kilometre walk located the nesting tree, but as expected no herons were here either.
 We left the area at midday and took an aluguer to Pedra Badejo, from which we walked to the two small lagoons east of town.
 Among a small but varied collection of waders we discovered an American Golden Plover.
 Returned to Praia (100 CVEsc) by 16:30 and checked-out the small sewage farm below the city where a flava Yellow Wagtail was found - a rarity in Cape Verde.
 Evening meal at Doce Vita again.
 The restaurant bar TV was showing Manchester United thrashing Porto FC in the European championship - it was amazing to see locals cheering loudly for Manchester - evidently they have no love of one of Portugal's better teams.

 6 Mar 97.
 Despite a poor night's sleep - a fever with the onset of flu - up early and checked out the sewage ponds for potential migrants.
-No Yellow Wagtail or other migrants in sight, so walked the bushes in the valley leading toward the airport, and was rewarded with a single Red-rumped Swallow patrolling the cliffs.
+No Yellow Wagtail or other migrants in sight, so walked the bushes in the valley leading toward the airport, and was rewarded with a single European Red-rumped Swallow patrolling the cliffs.
 Returned to the residencial, checked-out, taxi to the airport (200 CVEsc) and took the mid morning flight to Santo Antão via São Vicente.
 Spectacular mountain scenery of Santo Antão as the plane approaches the airfield.
 Took a taxi (500 CVEsc) the four kilometres to Vila de Ribeira Grande, and checked into the Residencial Aliança (the other, cheaper residencial being full).
 In the afternoon walked the six kilometres along the Ribeira de Torre valley searching for Cape Verde Kite, and Cape Verde Buzzard, seeing three of the later.
 In the late afternoon did a short seawatch from the beach at Ribeira Grande where a few Cape Verde Petrel could be seen passing in the distance, with many Cape Verde Shearwater closer inshore.
 Stocked-up on food at local stores which were surprisingly well stocked.
 An excellent dinner of fresh tuna in the Aliança restaurant.
 Another bad night's sleep.

 7 Mar 97.
 Breakfast supposedly served at 07:15, but I gave up waiting at 07:30 with no sign of it arriving, and took an aluguer to Cova (the highest point on the Porto Nova road) and walked back the 15 kilometres to town.
 As the road runs along the ridge between the Ribeira Grande and Ribeira de Torre it offers spectacular views into and across these valleys.
 At around 13:00 and about 5 kilometres from Vila de Ribeira Grande a single Cape Verde Kite flew across between the valleys - a great relief after so much walking in the hot sun feeling awful.
 After a short respite from the main heat of the day, hitched a lift up to the airport at Ponto do Sol for a seawatch.
 Quite a few Cape Verde Petrel were passing later in the day, some close enough for easy identification with binoculars.
 Walked to Vila de Ribeira Grande.
 Another excellent meal in the Aliança restaurant, and after met Sabine Hille, a researcher studying the taxonomic relationships of the two Cape Verde kestrels.

 8 Mar 97.
 Breakfast eventually arrived at 07:45 this morning, after which I caught an aluguer to Porto Novo (300 CVEsc).
 Took the 11:00 boat to Mindelo (430 CVEsc) on São Vicente seeing no birds on the 20 kilometre, 1 hour, crossing but did get excellent views of a dolphin and a very large shark.
 From the port took a taxi (100 CVEsc) to the Residencial Sodade (1,500 CVEsc) which has a nice view across town and the harbour.
 Whilst taking a break from the heat of the day on the hotel balcony I spotted two immature gulls (rare in Cape Verde) circling the harbour, so I immediately walked there, only to find they had disappeared.
 Walked westward through town along the coast as far as the Shell terminal where I cut inland to find the Mindelo sewage ponds.
 Not surprisingly, in this arid landscape, the ponds were stacked with waders plus, low-and-behold, three immature Yellow-legged Gull and an adult Black-headed Gull.
-Having asked permission to enter the ponds, the rest of the afternoon was spent walking the edges seeing an incredible array of Cape Verde rarities including Eurasian Starling, Collared Pratincole, Common Snipe, Sand Martin and Red-rumped Swallow.
+Having asked permission to enter the ponds, the rest of the afternoon was spent walking the edges seeing an incredible array of Cape Verde rarities including Eurasian Starling, Collared Pratincole, Common Snipe, Sand Martin and European Red-rumped Swallow.
 Stayed at the ponds until dusk, then walked back to town.
 Dinner at the Chave d'Ouro restaurant, another of the cheaper residencials.

 9 Mar 97.
 Left the residencial at 07:00 and walked to sewage ponds, as surprisingly, no taxis were to be found at that time on a Sunday morning.
 No workers were present at the sewage ponds, but the night watchman was equally friendly and allowed me to enter freely.
 He also commented about the comings and goings of the birds.
 Waders were mostly as yesterday, but a pair of Red-throated Pipit feeding on the bunds were a new species for Cape Verde.
 At 09:00 returned to the main road and caught an aluguer to São Pedro on the south coast (100 CVEsc).
 The beach held a few common waders and little else, so walked back to the airport and had breakfast at the kiosk outside.
 A taxi back to town from here cost 500 CVEsc.
 Around 12:30 returned to airport and took the flight to São Nicolau.
 This was the only time on the trip that I got ripped-off.
 For some reason, the only aluguers at the airport were already full so I had to take a taxi to Vila de Ribeira Brava (400 CVEsc).
 From here I was told that few, if any, aluguers ran as far as Tarrafal, so after much bargaining arranged to share an aluguer as far as Fajã and then have the driver continue with me as far as Tarrafal for 1,000 CVEsc.
 In reality, once at Fajã, plenty of aluguers drive this route which should only have cost 80 CVEsc.
 In Tarrafal I stayed at the basic, but clean and efficiently run, Casa de Pasto Alice (1,000 CVEsc).
 The owner immediately put me in contact with Sr. Rockie Joaquin Soares, the captain of a small fishing boat - Rabil - who would be prepared to take me to Raso the next day.
 A price of 12,000 CVEsc was agreed eventually.
 With the last hour of daylight, I walked to the small headland a kilometre or so south of town, but saw little.
 Dinner at the Casa de Pasto Alice.